ryssbowh/craft-prefetch/README.md

 {% do craft.prefetch.asynchronousFont('https://fonts.googleapis.com/css2?family=Potta+One&display=swap') %}
 ```

+For very specific cases you can use the `register` method :

+`{% do craft.prefetch.register('https://anothersite.com/myFonts.css', 'stylesheet', ['media' => 'print', 'crossorigin']) %}`

+This will output :

+`<link rel="stylesheet" href="https://anothersite.com/myFonts.css" media="print" crossorigin>`

-All this methods also available in php on the Prefetch service :
+All these methods also available in php on the Prefetch service :

 ```
 use Ryssbowh\CraftPrefetch\Prefetch;